DashieTM/DashNix/docs/src/README.md

 ## Nixos and Home-manager Modules

-You can add additional modules or remove all of them by overriding parameters to the build_systems command:
+You can add additional modules or remove all of them by overriding parameters to the buildSystems command:

 ```nix
 nixosConfigurations =